ThomassMathisen/ThomassMathisen/README.md

 # Hello there!

 <div align="justify">
-    My name is Thomas and I am currently learning Full Stack JavaScript with The Odin Project.
-I love to learn and I am passionate about new technologies for solving problems!
+    My name is Thomas and I am a Full Stack Developer with a focus on Front-End using React.
+I love to learn about new technologies and solving problems!
 </div>

 # 🔧 Technologies & Tools